nimbly/ActiveResource/README.md

 `defaultQueryParams` *array* Key => value pairs to include in the query with every request.

-`errorClass` *string* Class name of the Error class to use for interacting with error responses from the API.
-Default is ActiveResource's default Error class.
-See Error section for more info.
+`defaultContentType` *string* The default Content-Type request header to use for requests that include a message body (PUT, POST, PATCH).
+Defaults to `application/json`.
+Some common content type strings are available as class constants on the `Connection` class.

 `responseClass` *string* Class name of the Response class to use for parsing responses including headers and body.
-Default is ActiveResource's default Response class.
-SeeResponse section for more info.
+Default is `ActiveResource\Response` class.
+See Response section for more info.

+`collectionClass` *string* Class name of a Collection class to use for handling arrays of models returned in a response.
+The Collection class must accept an array of objects in its constructor.
+Default is `ActiveResource\Collection` class.
+Set to `null` to return a simple PHP array of model instances.

 `updateMethod` *string* HTTP method to use for updates.
 Defaults to `put`.